 - Production, manufacturing, or distribution commitment requirements may not be met.

 The new SOC for Supply Chain framework is designed to identify, assess, and address these supply chain risks.

 Any entity in the supply chain can benefit from the SOC for Supply Chain assessment.
 Companies that produce, manufacture, or distribute products, as well as their suppliers, can utilize the report to demonstrate how they have addressed risk in their environment.
 The SOC for Supply Chain report communicates useful information about a company’s systems and the controls within the systems to customers, business partners, and prospective customers and business partners.

 Why is a CPA involved in this report?

 Like the other SOC reporting frameworks, SOC for Supply Chain assessments are completed by a CPA firm.
-Because the CPA firm is required to follow all guidance and guidance issued by both the AICPA, and individual state boards of accountancy, the consumer of the report gains a higher level of assurance and reliability from the final report.
+Because the CPA firm is required to follow all guidance issued by both the AICPA and individual state boards of accountancy, the consumer of the report gains a higher level of assurance and reliability from the final report.
 Additionally, many CPA firms, like LBMC, provide information security and cybersecurity services and the inclusion of SOC for Supply Chain assessments is a natural extension of existing expertise and experience.
 Additionally, LBMC’s team of assessors has significant experience with evaluating the effectiveness of controls relevant to security, availability, processing integrity, confidentiality, and privacy.